Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Abnormal Types of Urine

-There are several conditions which can cause abnormal components to be excreted in urine or other abnormal characteristics of urine.
-They are mostly referred to by the suffix "-uria".
+There are several conditions that can cause abnormal components to be excreted in urine or present as abnormal characteristics of urine.
+They are mostly referred to by the suffix -uria.
 Some of the more common types of abnormal urine include: